How to Winterize a Saltwater Pool

 Supplies Checklist

 Before you begin the winterizing process, it is crucial that you thoroughly clean the pool.
 Make sure to brush and vacuum the entire swimming pool and clear it of all debris.
-The cleaner the pool when you close it, the cleaner it will be when you open it again as the weather warms up in the spring.
+The cleaner the pool when you close it, the easier it will be to open it again as the weather warms up in the spring.

 Saltwater chlorinators are notorious for their sensitivity to cold weather.
-They can become unreliable in the winter, indicating lower salt levels than are there.
+They can become unreliable in the winter and will produce less chlorine, meaning your water will not be as protected from contaminants.
+As the weather cools, your salt readings will show as lower.
 For an accurate salt level reading, use a salt testing strip.
-Most likely, you will not need to add more salt (I recommended keeping salt levels on the lower end when winterizing the pool).
+DON’T add more salt; once the salt levels start to display lower levels, it is a good time to start closing down the pool.

 AquaChek Salt Test Strip Titrators for Pools